celldra/celldra/README.md

 I'm a developer with over 5 years of experience in backend and frontend development - this includes libraries, websites & desktop applications.

 ### 💼 What I'm doing
-Working at @diamondcdn to help make the internet safer and faster
+Laying low and working at a startup, also trying to learn more about low-level networking and other more (obscure?) internet protocols like BGP

 ### 💻 Languages
 - C#